BunsenFeng/FactKB/README.md

 optional arguments:
-  -h, --help         show this help message and exit -k KG, --kg KG     which knowledge graph to use (in the kg/ folder)) -n NUM, --num NUM  how many paths to generate
-  -l LEN, --len LEN  how long each path is
+  -h, --help         show this help message and exit -k KG, --kg KG     which knowledge graph to use (in the kg/ folder)) -n NUM, --num NUM  how many paths to generate (default 100k) -l LEN, --len LEN  how long each path is (default 5)
 ```

 A text file should appear in `kg/` with the strategy you chose and hyperparameters.
 It is a line-by-line text file with each line representing one created synthetic knowledge instance.